 Wouldn’t it be helpful if you could get eight hours’ work done in six hours?
 There will have been days when you’ve done exactly that.
 Perhaps a deadline was looming, or you needed to get something important done.
 Maybe you were particularly motivated or maybe it was just because you knew exactly what you needed to do.
 Similarly, there will have been days when the opposite was true and it took you eight hours to do just six hours’ work.

 So it’s not how long you sit at a desk that determines the value you generate.
-It’s the energy you bring to those hours that is important.
+It’s the energy and focus you bring to those hours that is important.
 The thousands of books on time management offer a misplaced emphasis on the one thing you can’t really manage: time.
 Energy management and energy renewal are more important if you want to elevate, or even maintain, your performance.
 Athletes know this, but when we’re using our brains rather than our bodies, we tend to forget.

 - Busyness = continuous working, but getting very little done.